By: J. Peperone

 Make a first good impression

 All professional nurses (and all professions) should wear conservative business attire.
 This is just a gold standard job interview basic 101 rule (but I am going to mention it because I have personally seen it broken).
-Avoid short skirts, tight clothing, unkept hair and chiped nail polish.
+Avoid short skirts, tight clothing, unkept hair and chipped nail polish.
 Having a professional appearance shows that you care about yourself and the impression you leave on others.
-With so many afordable fashion options available today, there is no excuse to break this basic rule.
+With so many affordable fashion options available today, there is no excuse to break this basic rule.
 You don’t have to break your budget by spending an absurd amount of your hard earned money on clothing you will probably only wear a few times-most nurses wear scrubs!
 You can even rent business clothing at a reasonable price if you are on a tight budget.

 Put yourself on their team

 Read any literature, news articles, products, and services that the company has.
-If you or a family member have use their services and was satisfied with the care, it is an advantage to mention it.
+If you or a family member used their services and was satisfied with the care, it is an advantage to mention it.
 Also, if a company received certification or participated in community events, do your homework and mention how you support and have experience in this area.
-Only mention your personal experience and support for community events that the company sponsored, if it was positive and true (don’t make up a story).
-You can’t fake being authenitic during an interview.
+Only mention your personal experience and support for community events that the company sponsored, only if positive and true (don’t make up a story).
+You can’t fake being authentic during an interview.
 If a friend or family member had a bad experience with the company it is best not to mention it.
 Mentioning your positive experience with the company will demonstrate to the interviewer how you will fit in and bring value to the company.
 Also, be careful not to mention religion, politics or sensitive topics that could be taken negatively or offend someone.
 It will just eliminate you from getting hired.

 Ask good questions

 Ask appropriate questions that apply to the job.
 Don’t ask about pay rates and benefits because it will be discussed after you are hired.
 Questions should be thought out in advance and demonstrate your genuine interest in the company such as, “How many patients am I expected to see in a day as a new nurse practitioner?”